imagej/imagej.github.io/_pages/help/frequently-asked-questions.md

 How to report issues?
 ---------------------

-Use the {% include bc content='Help | [Report a Bug](/help/report-a-bug)'%} command, which adds a ticket report to the [Fiji bug tracker](https://fiji.sc/bugzilla/).
+Use the {% include bc path='Help | [Report a Bug](/help/report-a-bug)'%} command, which adds a ticket report to the [Fiji bug tracker](https://fiji.sc/bugzilla/).
 While private mail might seem more desirable sometimes, but it is almost always inferior to the open process we established in ImageJ.
 For starters, bug reporters are unlikely to know who would be the best person to address the issue.

 I reported an issue, but it is still not fixed!
 Why not?
 --------------------------------------------------------